-As on 31 December 2017 the PCC reports an aggregated Solvency Ratio of 172% for Solvency II Own Funds over the Solvency Capital Requirement.
+As on 31 December 2018 the PCC reports a Core Solvency Ratio of 294% acting as a strong base for a PCC aggregated Solvency Ratio of 201% for Solvency II Own Funds over the Solvency Capital Requirement.
 In calculating this ratio all surplus own Funds arising from cells is discarded.
-The surplus Own Funds that have been discarded in arriving to full compliance of this rule for the Cells totals €2,850,221.
+The surplus Own Funds that have been discarded in arriving to full compliance of this rule for the Cells totals €5,126,702.